 The court will need a full statement of the sole property you came into the marriage with and the joint property that you and your spouse has accumulated.
 Sole property is not subject to division during a divorce and these items should be photographed and documented completely.
 If you have a Pre-Nuptial Agreement, make sure that it is kept in a safe place and a copy provided to your Phoenix Asset Protection Attorney.

 Hire A Good Attorney

 There is no substitute for solid legal advice during a divorce.
-At Enholm Law, PLLC, we provide a free case evaluation to help you identify the areas of strength and weakness in your case.
-We promise up-front fee structures, a comprehensive case plan, ongoing training for all of our staff and constant contact with our clients.
+At Enholm Law, PLLC, we provide a initial consultation to help you identify the areas of strength and weakness in your case.
+We ensure up-front fee structures, a comprehensive case plan, ongoing training for all of our staff and constant contact with our clients.

 Call (602) 889-6273 to schedule your first consultation meeting with an Enholm Law, PLLC Phoenix Family Law Attorney today.